Zundrium/djangocms-gamegroup/README.md

 # djangocms-gamegroup
 A standalone complete application for administrators who want to have a website for their game clan or guild.
+Warning: this application is not ready for use.